-Between June and November organisations, other than licensed energy suppliers and those previously registered, wishing to be included in the call for schemes in September can submit an application to register for participation in the NISEP.
-Applicants are encouraged to come forward as early as possible to allow for time to assess eligibility before 30 November, which is the deadline for bids for schemes.
-If Primary Bidder status is not granted before 30 November bids for schemes will not be accepted.
+Between June and October organisations, other than licensed energy suppliers and those previously registered, wishing to be included in the call for schemes in September can submit an application to register for participation in the NISEP.
+Applicants are encouraged to come forward as early as possible as it can take several weeks to assess eligibility and process an application to become a Primary Bidder.
+If Primary Bidder status is not granted before 1 November the new applicant will not be able to bid for schemes for the coming year.
+Any organisation that is interested in applying to participate in the 2015-16 NISEP must contact the Programme Administrator by 30 September at the latest to express their interest.